Mayoral troubleshooter to lead Olive-Harvey College

 Shawn Jackson, chief officer of leadership and learning at the Chicago Public Schools, is the interim president at Truman College.

-Salgado’s selection of Davis appears to have been made with construction in mind.
+Salgado’s selection of Davis was made with construction in mind.

-In 2012, Mayor Rahm Emanuel announced plans to build the training center at Olive-Harvey to prepare students for 28,000 jobs in the fields of transportation, distribution and logistics over the next decade – and give them what the governor called a “meal ticket to the middle class.”
+In 2012, Mayor Rahm Emanuel announced plans to build the training center at Olive-Harvey to prepare students for 28,000 jobs in the fields of transportation, distribution and logistics over the next decade.

-The 200,000-square-foot building was supposed to replace 112,000 square feet of temporary classroom space adjacent to the main Olive-Harvey building at 10001 S. Woodlawn.

-The project was supposed to be completed two years ago and bankrolled by $31.6 million from then-Gov. Pat Quinn’s capital construction program and by $10.6 million in funds built into the five-year, $479 million capital plan at City Colleges.
+The 200,000-square-foot building was supposed to replace 112,000 square feet of temporary classroom space adjacent to the main Olive-Harvey building at 10001 S. Woodlawn and be completed two years ago.
+The plan was to bankroll it with $31.6 million from the state and $10.6 million built into the five-year, $479 million capital plan at City Colleges.

 Instead, the marquee project has twice fallen victim to the marathon state budget stalemate.

-Last year, Emanuel restarted the marquee project and dared his old friend, Gov. Bruce Rauner, to follow through on a threat to sue City Colleges to stop the project.
+Last year, Emanuel restarted the project and dared his old friend, Gov. Bruce Rauner, to follow through on a threat to sue City Colleges to stop it.

-“The state told us, `If you spend your own money, we’re going to sue you.’
-So, I say to the state of Illinois, `We’re going to do the work.
-You want to sue us, go ahead,'” Emanuel said then.

-“You’ve already added $4 million on top of the cost and this is really your idea of turning around the state of Illinois?
-It’s leading to a dead-end.”

 A few months later, the state reversed field and told contractors to re-start work.
 But, the reprieve was short-lived.
 Work was stopped again as construction costs ballooned.

-Davis seems a perfect choice to solve the construction dilemma and address educational issues at the Far South Side college.
+On Monday, Salgado called Davis an “uncanny” fit and the perfect choice to solve the construction dilemma as well as educational issues at the Far South Side college.

 She is the former Chicago Police officer-turned-all-purpose mayoral troubleshooter who has served Emanuel as deputy chief-of-staff, point person on public safety issues, executive director of the Mayor’s Office of Public Engagement and buildings commissioner.